bennie-jr/aws-bootcamp-cruddur-2023/journal/week2.md

 ### Integrate Rollbar and capture and error

-I was able to integrate Rollbar into the the cruddr app but there seems to be a problem with the Rollbar service so the data could not be sent or received.
+I was able to integrate Rollbar into the cruddr app but there seems to be a problem with the Rollbar service so the data could not be sent or received.

 ### Instrument Honeycomb with OTEL